 Going back to the last point.
 Do you see your homestead being off the grid or as a modern homestead?
 Are you comfortable somewhere in the middle?

-There is not a write or wrong here.
+There is no right or wrong here.

 Some people live on a modern homestead and do not sacrifice any modern conveniences.